MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   - Can be recommended: No
   - Dynamic Policy Refresh: Yes
   - Per Profile: Yes
-  - Applies to a profile that is signed in with a Microsoft account: No
+  - Applies to a profile that is signed in with a Microsoft account: Yes

   #### Data Type: